februaryfalling/PHPainfree/README.md

 Notes
 -----

 This really has only been tested in Apache.
-This is the first "release" of the framework.
+This was the first "release" of the framework.

 ***Nothing is well documented.***

-There's really nothing too useful here at all.
-But, at the very least you should theoretically be able to install PHPainfree and have any request to your server load.
-If you don't change the parameters ApplicationController and BaseView, you should see a working page.
+There was really nothing too useful here at all.
+But, at the very least you should have been theoretically be able to install PHPainfree and have any request to your server load.
+If you didn't change the parameters ApplicationController and BaseView, you should have seen a working page.